 Strengths: Best scene composition and environmental staging.

-10. Proteus v0.2
+14. Proteus v0.2

 Overall Score: 6.8/10

-Proteus v0.2 rounds out the top 10 as a reliable entry-level option.
+Proteus v0.2 rounds out the ranking as a reliable entry-level option.
 It won't win any technical realism awards, but for high-volume work or for creators still developing their prompting skills, it produces consistently acceptable results without the complexity or cost of premium models.
+Its content range is relatively open, which makes it a popular starting point.

 Strengths: Fast, permissive, low cost per generation.